Monday, December 31, 2007

 Lightly grease a baking pan.
 Add Jerusalem Artichoke Slices and Onions, combing well.
 Pour Broth on top.
 Season Generously with Salt and Pepper.

-Bake for 1 hour, until Onions and Jerusalem Artichokes are soft and tasty.
+and tasty.
 Serve with slices of Lemon and instruct diners to squeeze generously.
 Yum!

 Reve: Why are broken cars called Lemons?
 I quite enjoy the Citrus; it seems a shame to name an abnormal car after it, no?